 Fast-track your learning

 As the name would suggest, these new degrees are much quicker to obtain than most traditional undergraduate degrees.
 Accelerated degrees can be completed in just two years, rather than the standard three.
 That means you could start your incredible career sooner.

 Save money and time

 Not only will an accelerated degree save you a year of your time, it can also help you look after those all-important pennies.
-As well as saving on course fees and a whole year of accommodation costs, if you study one of our education accelerated degrees, you could also receive a £2,000 fee waiver per year for each of the two years of your undergraduate studies*.
-The full, pre-discount fee for these courses will be £12,000 per year.
+As well as saving on course fees and a whole year of accommodation costs, if you study one of our education accelerated degrees, you could also receive a fee waiver per year for each of the two years of your undergraduate studies.
+Please visit our accelerated degree course pages for details.

 Get discounts on postgraduate study